Marshall Super Lead: Release

-By 1966, Marshall had a new pair of amplifiers to release: a 50-watt, tremolo-equipped evolution of the JTM45, model 1987, and the 100-watt model 1959.
-While the 1959 initially used leftover JTM-branded front panels, the back panel text now read "Super Lead 100W".
-Shortly after its release, Marshall notably updated the amp by incorporating a new transformer and switching to EL34 power tubes, which combined to make the amps louder, dirtier, and bolder sounding than before.
-Marshall's distributor Rose-Morris, however, was unimpressed by the 100-watt Super Lead and did not properly recognize it in their catalog until 1967, by which point guitarists like Pete Townshend, Jimi Hendrix, and Eric Clapton had already given them widespread exposure and Marshall was struggling to keep up with demand.
+In 1966, Marshall released its new 100-watt amplifier, which Marshall's distributor Rose-Morris assigned the model number 1959.
+While the 1959 initially used leftover JTM-branded front panels, the back panel text was updated to "Super Lead 100W".
+Marshall notably altered the amp shortly after its release by incorporating a new transformer and switching to EL34 power tubes.
+These factors combined to make the amp louder, dirtier, and bolder-sounding than before.
+Rose-Morris, though, was unimpressed by the Super Lead and did not properly recognize it in their catalog until 1967.
+By that point, guitarists like Pete Townshend, Jimi Hendrix, and Eric Clapton had all bought Super Leads directly from Marshall and this widespread exposure left Marshall struggling to keep up with demand.

-The Super Lead's output was initially channeled into an 8×12" speaker cabinet, but it proved unwieldy with its size and weight and was quickly replaced with a pair of smaller 4x12" speaker cabinets instead: a 1960a "angled" cabinet on top and 1960b "box" cabinet below, a combination that would become famous as the "Marshall stack".
+The Super Lead's output was initially channeled into an 8×12" speaker cabinet, but it proved unwieldy with its size and weight and was replaced with a pair of smaller 4x12" speaker cabinets instead: a 1960a "angled" cabinet on top and 1960b "box" cabinet below, a combination that would become famous as the "Marshall stack".
 By the end of 1967, the amp's JTM logo was replaced with a "JMP" logo, standing for Jim Marshall Products.
-A significant design change followed, with the switch to a split-cathode preamp circuit, which was introduced to the Super Lead in 1968, resulting in a tighter, yet-more-aggressive sound, followed later that year by additional changes to preamp filter values and then in 1969 a resistor value adjustment for the brighter channel.
+A significant design change followed, with the switch to a split-cathode preamp circuit, which was introduced to the Super Lead in 1968 and resulted in a tighter, more aggressive sound.
+This was followed later that year by additional changes to preamp filter values and then in 1969 a resistor value adjustment for the brighter channel.
+1969 was also the year that Marshall introduced the use of aluminum for their amps' control panels in place of the original Plexiglas.

+In the 1970s, guitar technicians modifying amplifiers became a popular means of addressing the simplicity of the era's circuits and the general unreliability of amps pushed to their max.
+Common additions to Marshalls like the Super Lead included a master volume, second channel, switchable gain boost, and effects loop.
+Guitarists like Eddie Van Halen, Steve Lukather, and Eric Johnson notably used modded Super Leads.
+Many of these changes found their way into subsequent Marshall amp designs like the Super Lead beginning in the mid-1970s.
+These later Super Leads featured a rawer, dirtier sound that helped maintained the model's popularity as hard rock bands gained prominence in the new decade.

-Further modifications followed in the 1970s, creating a rawer, dirtier sound that maintained the model's popularity as hard rock bands using Super Leads gained prominence in the new decade.
-In 1975, Marshall introduced its first "Master Volume" series model, the 2203, to great success: the inclusion of a master volume allowed players to achieve the brand's sought-after overdriven tones at reasonable volumes compared to the Super Lead.
-Despite the development, Marshall expanded on the Super Lead's format, offering a 2x12 combo version (model 2159) beginning in 1977 and adding foot-switchable reverb and boost functions to the original head (model 2959) the following year, but all of the Super Lead/1959 models had been discontinued by 1981.
+In 1975, Marshall introduced its first "Master Volume" series model, the 2203, to great success: the factory inclusion of a master volume allowed players to achieve the brand's sought-after overdriven tones at reasonable volumes compared to the Super Lead.
+Despite this development, Marshall continued to expand on the Super Lead's format, offering a 2x12 combo version (model 2159) beginning in 1977 and adding foot-switchable reverb and boost functions to the original head (model 2959) the following year, but all of the Super Lead/1959 models had been discontinued by 1981.